 Note – The code should be added in the head section of the website as it might not work if added in <footer>or <body>.
 (Code is available in the Installation Settings in PushEngage Dashboard).

-Step 2 – Check whether the two files that is manifest.json and service-worker.js are present and are accessible or not.
+Step 2 – Check whether the service-worker.js is present and is accessible or not.

 If the links are accessible then you would get results like this –

-Note – These files are available in PushEngage Dashboard in step 2 of installation settings.
+Note – The file is available in PushEngage Dashboard in step 2 of installation settings.

-Step 4 – If you are an HTTPS website and don’t have an access to the root folder and you have not added the two files check whether you have enabled quick install process or not.
+Step 3 – If you are an HTTPS website and don’t have access to the root folder and you have not added the two files check whether you have enabled a quick install process or not.

-Quick Install Method for an HTTPS website is to log in to your PushEngage account and navigate to Settings > Subscription dialog box setting and then select Safari Style Box > Edit > Options
+Quick Install Method for an HTTPS website is to log in to your PushEngage account and navigate to Settings > Subscription Settings > Subscription dialogue box and then select Safari Style Box > Edit > Options

 Quick Install – Yes